The Power of Automation and AI: Jobs That Will Disappear by 2030

 Technology has helped humans in every way possible.
 Undoubtedly, technology has paved the way for more job possibilities, whether in infrastructure construction or the creation of novel tools to improve daily life.
 However, with technological advancements, there is also the risk that some jobs will disappear by 2030.
 This is primarily because of automation and the rise of artificial intelligence (AI).

 The professional landscape is beginning to shift due to automation and AI.
 As computing power grows, so does AI's likelihood of eventually replacing human workers.
-In fact, AI is already being put to use in several sectors to streamline operations and boost productivity.
+In fact, AI is already being used in several sectors to streamline operations and boost productivity.
 This results in the workforce worrying about the long-term effects of AI on the job market.

 While there are recession-proof jobs, there will still be different job types that are set to disappear by 2030 because of various factors, including automation.
 In this article, we will discuss some of the jobs that are at risk of becoming obsolete in the near future.